marco-looy/pega-dx-mcp/README.md

 ### Integration with MCP Clients

-Compatible with Claude Desktop, Cursor, Cline, and other MCP-enabled applications.
+Compatible with Claude Desktop, Claude Code, Cursor, Cline, and many other MCP-enabled applications.
 Add to your MCP client's configuration file:

 ```json
 {